radiantearth/stac-spec/extensions/sat/README.md

 *At least one of the fields must be specified.*

-**sat:platform_serial_identifier** is the [International Designator](https://en.wikipedia.org/wiki/International_Designator), also known as COSPAR ID, and NSSDCA ID and is an international identifier assigned to artificial objects in space.
+**sat:platform_international_designator** is the [International Designator](https://en.wikipedia.org/wiki/International_Designator), also known as COSPAR ID, and NSSDCA ID and is an international identifier assigned to artificial objects in space.

 **sat:orbit_state** indicates the type and current state of orbit.
 Satellites are either geosynchronous in which case they have one state: `geostationary`, or they are sun synchronous (i.e., polar orbiting satellites) in which case they are either `ascending` or `descending`.
 For sun synchronous satellites it is daytime during one of these states, and nighttime during the other.